linobollansee/the-luxury-blog/README.md

   - PASS: The Register link loads the sign up page.
   - PASS: The Login link loads the login page.

-- Logging in/out functionality
-  - PASS: Logging in with the `superuser` account.
-  - PASS: Logging in with a `user` account.
-  - PASS: Superuser login notification: "You are logged in as a superuser:"
-  - PASS: User login notification: "You are logged in as:"
-  - PASS: Logout notification: "Are you sure you want to sign out?"

-- Blog post functionality:
+- Blog post functionality
   - PASS: The blog posts are visible on the home page.
   - PASS: The superuser can create new blog posts through the admin panel.
   - PASS: The superuser can edit blog posts through the admin panel.
   - PASS: The superuser can delete blog posts through the admin panel.

 - Blog comment functionality
-  - PASS: Users can submit blog comments.
+  - PASS: The superuser/users can submit blog comments.
-  - PASS: Users can edit blog comments.
+  - PASS: The superuser/users can edit blog comments.
   - PASS: The edit button flashes the comment body with Javascript/CSS code when clicked.
-  - PASS: Users can delete their blog comments.
+  - PASS: The superuser/users can delete their blog comments.
   - PASS: The delete confirmation pop-up shakes with Javascript/CSS code when clicked.
   - PASS: The superuser can approve comments in the admin panel.